-Broadcom Ltd. (NASDAQ:AVGOC) just made a $105 billion takeover bid for Qualcomm Inc. (NASDAQ:QCOMD), an unsolicited move that marks the chip industry’s biggest potential takeover ever.
+Broadcom Ltd. (NASDAQ:AVGOB) just made a $105 billion takeover bid for Qualcomm Inc. (NASDAQ:QCOMC), an unsolicited move that marks the chip industry’s biggest potential takeover ever.
 The bid comes at a time when the world is becoming more and more populated with chip-driven devices.

 While a Broadcom/Qualcomm merger would be an obvious game-changer in the chip industry the deal is far from certain.

 New research by the Cass Business School and IntraLinks, which analyzed 78,565 potential M&A transactions over the past 25 years, indicated that hostile takeovers are less likely than friendly mergers to be successful.